 | Mega/Celeb KOL | 1M+ Followers | 100.000K+ (Usually negotiated separately) |

-Standard KOL/KOC Booking process to ”surely” avoid no-shows
+Standard KOL/KOC Booking Process to ”Surely” Avoid No-Shows

 To avoid being \”no-showed\” or receiving low-quality content products, you need a professional and tight workflow.
-Looseness in organization is the leading cause of failure in campaigns.
+Laxity in organization is the number one cause of failure in campaigns.
 Booking KOL/KOC.

-Build a clear Creative Brief like ”broad daylight”
+Build a Clear Creative Brief Like ”Broad Daylight”

-A sketchy Creative Brief (creative requirements summary) is the beginning of all troubles.
+A sketchy Creative Brief (creative requirement summary) is the beginning of all troubles.
 Don't just send the product and tell the KOC \”just review naturally okay\”.
 This will lead to content completely misaligned with the message the brand wants to convey.

 At the same time, respect the KOC's creativity.
-The brief should only serve as guidance, don't turn it into a rigid script.
+The Brief should only serve as guidance, don't turn it into a rigid script.
 Let them tell the story in their own language to ensure authenticity and appeal to viewers.

-Legal contract: The ”protective talisman” of the business
+Legal Contract: The ”Amulet” of the Business

 The contract needs to clearly specify the responsibilities of both parties.
 Penalty clauses for deadline delays, unilateral cancellations, or content not meeting requirements must be detailed with specific cash penalty amounts.